7 Household Items That Should Never Be Flushed Down the Toilet

 - Paper towels

-- Doing this can lead to blockages in drains or damaged pipelines within your home’s plumbing system.
+- The act of flushing any of these items could result in blockages in drains or damaged pipelines within your home’s plumbing system.
 This can result in an unimaginable cost to you.

-- Sydney Blocked Drain Plumbing offers unblocking blocked drains drainage clearing, CCTV drain inspection, and pipe relining.
+- Sydney Blocked Drain Plumbing offers unblocking blocked drains and drain clearing services CCTV drain inspection and pipe relining.

-Here are seven household items that should not be flushed into the toilet.
+Seven household objects that should not be flushed into the toilet.

 1. Baby wipes

-Baby wipes can be convenient however they don’t disintegrate like toilet paper, and they can block water lines.
-Dispose of them in the garbage instead.
+Baby wipes may seem convenient however they don’t disintegrate like toilet paper.
+They can also clog your plumbing system.
+Throw them away in the trash instead.

 2. Condoms

-Toilet paper that contains condoms can result in blockages of both the plumbing in your home and wastewater treatment plants.
+The flushing of condoms in the toilet can result in blockages of both your home’s plumbing and wastewater treatment plants.

-Grease and oil must be put in a container and thrown away in the trash, as they will harden and cause blockages in your drains and pipes.
+Oil and grease must be removed from the container before throwing it away in the trash, because they will harden and cause obstructions in your drains, or pipes.

-Tampons and sanitary pads are often advertised in the form of "flushable, " but flushing them is not likely to cause troubles later on if they join with other products to form a nasty clog.
+Tampons and sanitary pads are typically advertised by their name as "flushable, " but flushing them is not likely to cause trouble later on when they join with other products and cause a clog.

 5. Medicines